amerazo/employee_checker/README.md

 - As an employee, I want to subscribe my email for monitoring to ensure my account's security.

 ## Strategy
+### MVP
+-Create a landing page that includes the ability to enter and search an email address that will display if an email account has been breached or not.
+-Create a form on the landing page that allows users to enter their name and email address for continous monitoring.
+### Stretch
+-Store the results of the API in mongodb
+-Have a filter for stored searched email addresses to filter for those that have been breached vs those that have not -Create the opportunity to mass import email addresses

 ### Third Party API
 - Use the HaveIBeenPwned API here: https://haveibeenpwned.com/API/v3#Authorisation